Bamux/Rift-Raid-Alert/README.md

 8. Edit the RiftRaidAlert.ini - you can change settings (Log.txt path, volume, ...)
 9. Edit the text files in the trigger folder - you can edit/create triggers

+Ingame Commands:
+   /rra start - start Raid announcements for RoF, IGP, MoM and CoA /rra stop - stop Rift Raid Alert
+   /rra keywords - search the chat for keywords from your Keywords.txt /rra check - checks waeponstones, flasks and food of all players in the raid

 ## Select your Voice
 I use the Microsoft Speech API (SAPI 5) .
 The Python program that I wrote scans the Rift Log.txt file according to predefined parameters and passes it to the SAPI 5 interface.
 You can use any voice that was created for the SAPI 4 or SAPI 5 interface.
 There are many free voices (often sound robotic) but also very natural sounding voices.